deGeneration X: Swimming with Sharks off Sipadan IslandTravel Features Scuba Diving

 Sipadan previously housed a few resorts, but they were relocated to nearby Mabul Island about a decade ago to protect the fragile ecosystem.
 A third spot is Kapalai Island—a small sandbank atop the Ligitan Reef—which houses some divers in a resort made up of little cabins on stilts above the water.
 The government limits Sipadan dive permits to 120 per day, and each dive company receives a certain number.
 I contacted various operators about a month before my proposed visit, and many were out of permits, while others required a dive in Mabul for each dive in Sipadan.
 I finally connected with Uncle Chang’s Backpackers Resort, a lower-cost operator with hostel-like facilities on Mabul, that still had permits available.
 I booked six dives over two days entirely around Sipadan.

-Bali, Indonesia, I arrived late in Semporna, a city on the eastern edge of Sabah state, and a 30-minute boat ride to Mabul left a 7:30 a.m. the next morning.
+Coming in from Bali, Indonesia, I arrived late in Semporna, a city on the eastern edge of Sabah state, and a 30-minute boat ride to Mabul left a 7:30 a.m. the next morning.
 Upon arrival, I quickly stowed my stuff and started to get ready.
 I would be diving that day.

 “You’re going to see a bunch of turtles this morning” explained the dive master as the boat sped to our first dive spot.